CHROMOSOMES and GENES

 * Number of chromosome pairs: humans 23; gorilla 24; cattle 30; dog 39; mouse 20; goldfish 47; tobacco plants 24; peas 7; Drosophila 4; Parascaris (a nematode roundworm) 1; S.cerevisiae 16; Arabidopsis thaliana: 5; hermit crab (Eupagurus) 127; some types of fern >250.
 In Muntiacus muntjac (a small SE Asian deer), the number of chromosomes differs between species: the Chinese subspecies has a haploid number of 23 (like humans) but the Assam subspecies has only 3 pairs of chromosomes.
 In C.elegans (a nematode), the sexes differ in their chromosome numbers: the male is haploid for the sex chromosome (X,O) and the female is diploid (X,X) resulting in a total of 11 diploid chromosomes in males and 12 in females.
 Note that plants do not have sex chromosomes.

 * Chromosomes differ in their sizes.
 The smallest human chromosome is chromosome 21 (50 Mb) and the largest one is chromosome 1 (263 Mb).
-This is one reason why Down’s syndrome (trisomy 21) is the most common trisomy; the most tolerable of an intolerable condition (trisomies are the most common chromosome abnormalities in spontaneous abortions).
+This is one reason why Down syndrome (trisomy 21) is the most common trisomy; the most tolerable of an intolerable condition (trisomies are the most common chromosome abnormalities in spontaneous abortions).
 See Human Chromosome Maps.

 Definitions (see Glossary)

 The word ‘chromosome’ means colored body.
 This naming is due to the capacity of chromosomes to take up histological stains more effectively than other cell structures.
 Chromosomes are usually (in the interphase) dispersed throughout the nucleus but become compacted during metaphase of cell division.
 This is the state the chromosomes are depicted.
 At this stage, they are also replicated as sister chromatids (the arms of the X shape).
 This is different from the pair of homologous chromosomes, which represents the chromosomes inherited from the father and the mother.
 The point the two sister chromatids join together is called centromere, and the ends of chromosomes are called telomere.
 Telomeres have important functions such as preventing end-to-end fusion of chromosomes, assisting with chromosome pairing in meiosis, and ensuring complete replication of chromosome extremities.
 The staining pattern of each chromosome is unique and helps to identify individual chromosomes (along with the size).
 The densely stained bands (with Giemsa) are called G-bands, which correspond to AT-rich segments of DNA.
 Lightly stained bands are R-bands that are GC-rich and transcriptionally more active.
+Another pattern is as follows: Chromosomes are packaged into transcriptionally silent heterochromatin and transcriptionally active euchromatin.

 Haploid (n) number is the number of chromosomes in germ cells (23 in humans), diploid (2n) number is the number of chromosomes in somatic cells (46 in humans).